 As I mentioned, other battery-powered vacuums have already entered the market.
 For example, we reviewed both the Hoover Air Cordless Vacuum and the premium Hoover Cordless Lift Vacuum.
-Though these originally debuted at $300 and $400 respectively, prices have come down considerably.
+Though these originally debuted higher, they now price out at $139.73 and $400 respectively, prices have come down considerably.
 The Ryobi EverCharge cordless stick vacuum seems to present a simple solution for handheld vacuuming.
 It also has the added advantage of being on the ONE+ platform.

 Ryobi EverCharge Cordless Stick Vacuum Features